Daeer-Projects/Converter.Temperature/README.md

 ## Ideas

-I had a few ideas on how to do the extension methods, but decided on using a fluent style.
+I had a few ideas on how to do the extension methods but decided on using a fluent style.

 Originally, the extensions looked like this: